MichaelFahey/derange/README.md

 # derange

-GUI utility to Normalize and Compress audio in video media files, track and tag video media, make XSPF playlists, and more.

-DeRange is software which tracks files in a media library, Normalizes and Compresses audio volume levels, keeps an XML database of managed file which also contains user-defined tags, and creates tag-based XSPF playlists, plus a few other media file processing features.
+DeRange is a GUI utility which tracks files in a media library, Normalizes and Compresses audio volume levels in video media files, keeps an XML database of managed file which also contains user-defined tags, and creates tag-based XSPF playlists, plus a few other media file processing features.

 DeRange V1 makes external calls to FFMPEG to do the actual crunching of the media data.
 It also relies on a handful of common external GNU utilities